 How to Fix a Cloudy Hot Tub

 If you have gone into a full panic after looking at the list of things that could tinker with the sanitation of your spa and the sanity of your mind, you can relax.
-We also have ways to fix the problem in case you haven’t figured some of them out.
+We also have easy ways to fix the problem.

 Addressing the problem as soon as possible is the best way to keep your spa from getting stained.
 It also helps avoid scale formation on the surface of the spa.